tuyuanJoy/ContourLine-FillThePlots/README.md

  to draw coutour line.
 This is also implemented in package colormap - MeshPanel.java.

  ## Fill Contour Plots
  Instead of draw lines through Triangle, we fill colors into those triangles to show the scalar field.
+This is also implemented in package colormap - MeshPanel.java.